tsinghua-fib-lab/EmbodiedCity/README.md

 #### 4.1 Environment

-Download and extract the full embodiedcity simulator.
+Download and extract the full embodiedcity simulator of offline version.
+Users can download the offline simulation environment for local deployment to train and test agents.
+The platform provides versions compatible with Windows, Linux, macOS, and other operating systems, enabling quick deployment and testing.
+For download links, please contact: [chgao96@tsinghua.edu.cn](mailto:chgao96@tsinghua.edu.cn)

 ```bash
 conda env create -n EmbodiedCity -f environment.yml